jandolian/gamesite/README.md

-gameserver
+gamesite
 ============

-The base gameserver website
+The base gamesite website